On the inclusion of statistical matter in the non-relativistic limit of NS-NS supergravity: Conclusions

-We prove that the generalized perfect fluid-scalar field correspondence is no longer valid when we consider the NR expansion on the fundamental fields.
-Finally, the main result of this work is the construction of the model (\ref{model}), which does not require any particular source for the B-field and the dilaton in order to be compatible with the $O(D,D)$ symmetry.
-This is an interesting point since in the relativistic case, the only way to describe the perfect fluid without imposing any particular source is to include viscosity in the starting DFT model \cite{ENY}, in such way that the (generalized version of the) entropy production in the double geometry is trivial.
-However, here we show that when expanding the fields under the NR expansion, it is possible to rewrite/construct the T-duality invariant perfect fluid model without the help of any particular B-field or dilaton source, and viscosity.
-Similarly to (\ref{nop}), the effective description is pressureless after a redefinition of the DFT hydrodynamics variables $e^{(0)}+p^{(0)} \rightarrow p$, and due to the cancellation of the rhs of (\ref{novisco}) the viscosity contributions are not required.
-The results of this work pave the way to the study of NR cosmological backgrounds in ST.
+We also prove that the generalized perfect fluid-scalar field correspondence is valid when we consider the NR expansion on the fundamental fields, which opens the possibility to create a NR DFT cosmology coupling a generalized scalar field which mimics the dynamics of the fluid in this limit.
+Finally, the main result of this work is the construction of the model (\ref{model}).
+Similarly to what happens in the relativistic case, the energy-momentum tensor of the perfect fluid requires imperfect terms in order to be embed in terms of the generalized perfect fluid.
+The results of this work pave the way to the study of NR cosmological backgrounds in ST following the prescription \cite{EN2} but coupling the matter contributions and using the generalized correspondence as established in this work.